apache/sling-org-apache-sling-app-cms/docs/managing-content.md

  1. The left navigation allows for switching between components of Sling CMS
  2. The create bar contains buttons to create new content
- 3. The breakcrumb shows context within the content structure
+ 3. The breadcrumb shows context within the content structure
  4. Filter for filtering content
  5. Table of content, clicking on the name of the item will open that item
  6. The action buttons on an individual piece of content